-- 1. Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order (see definitions below). - 2.
-Children with at least one parent who worships in a Church of England congregation in the Parish of Bensham and Teams who will have a brother or sister at the school at the time of admission (see definitions below) - 3.
-Other Children with a brother or sister at the school at the time of admission - 4.
-Children with at least one parent who worships in a Church of England congregation in the Parish of Bensham and Teams (see definitions below) - 5.
-Children with at least one parent who worships in another faith community in the Parish of Bensham and Teams (see definitions below) - 6.
-Children who have exceptional medical or social needs (see definitions below) - 7.
+- 1. Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special quardianship order (see definitions on page 23). - Children with at least one parent who worships in a Church of England congregation in the Parish of Bensham and Teams who will have a brother or sister at the school at the time of admission (see definitions on page 23). - 3.
+Other Children with a brother or sister at the school at the time of admission. - 4.
+Children with at least one parent who worships in a Church of England congregation in the Parish of Bensham and Teams (see definitions on page 23). - Children with at least one parent who worships in another faith community in the Parish of Bensham and Teams (see definitions on page 23). - 6.
+Children who have exceptional medical or social needs (see definitions on page 23). - 7.
 Children of parents living within the Parish of Bensham and Teams. - 8.
-Other children
+Other children.

 Where there are places available for some but not all applicants within a particular priority, distance from the home to school will be the deciding factor, with preference given to those applicants who live nearest the school when measured in a straight line (i.e. as the crow flies) from the centre of the home residence to the school's main entrance.
-Gateshead Local Authority support the school in the use of there computerised measuring system if necessary.
+Gateshead Local Authority support the school in the use of their computerised measuring system if necessary.